KsHuyZ/tech99-codechalange/problem-6/README.md

 ## Overview

-This module provides a backend API for a website scoreboard that displays the top 10 users' scores and supports live updates.
-It securely handles score updates triggered by user actions and prevents unauthorized score manipulation.
+This module provides backend API endpoints and real-time capabilities to support a live-updating scoreboard for a website.
+The scoreboard displays the top 10 users by score, and updates in real time as users perform actions that increase their scores.

+---

-## Features
+## Functional Requirements

+1. **Scoreboard Display**

-- Retrieve the top 10 users by score
+   - Endpoint to fetch the top 10 users and their scores.
-- Live update support for the scoreboard (WebSocket only)
-- Securely update user scores upon valid actions
+   - Scores are sorted in descending order.

+2. **Score Update**

+   - Endpoint to increment a user's score when they complete an action.
+   - Only authenticated and authorized users can update their own scores.

+3. **Live Updates**

+   - Real-time push mechanism (e.g., WebSockets) to broadcast scoreboard changes to all connected clients.

+4. **Security**
-- Prevent unauthorized score increases
+   - Prevent unauthorized score updates.
+   - Ensure users can only increment their own scores.

+---

 ## API Endpoints

-### 1. Get Top 10 Scores

-- **Endpoint:** `GET /api/scoreboard/top`
+### 1. `GET /api/scoreboard/top`

-- **Description:** Returns the top 10 users with the highest scores.
+- **Description:** Returns the top 10 users and their scores.
 - **Response:**
   ```json
   [